-South Africa offers some serious, world-class surfing with two oceans (Indian and Atlantic) delivering grinding swells to a vast expanse of coastline extending all the way from the Namibian border on the arid west coast to the Mozambique border at the far northern corner of the sub-tropical east coast.
+South Africa offers world-class surfing opportunities with two oceans (Indian and the Atlantic) delivering grinding swells along the coast.
+This extends all the way from the Namibian border on the arid west coast to the Mozambique border at the far northern corner of the sub-tropical east coast.

 The West Coast, extending from Cape Town up to the Namibian border, receives reasonably consistent Atlantic swells.
-The cold Benguela current predominates in this area and it is common for surfers to wear a hoody and booties, particularly in the summer months when upwelling can bring surface water temperatures down to 53ºF (12ºC).
+The cold Benguela current dominates and it is common for surfers to wear a hoody and booties, particularly in the summer months when upwelling can bring surface water temperatures down to 53ºF (12ºC).

 The Garden Route is a region of South Africa blessed with great right hand point breaks and warmer water than the west coast, due to the temperate Agulhus current flowing through the Indian Ocean.
 Surfing highlights dotted along this stretch of coast include Stilbaai, Mossel Bay, Victoria Bay, Cape St Francis and the famous Jeffrey's Bay (J-Bay), providing the perfect excuse for a road trip.

-There are some epic and well-known right hand point setups such as Coffee Bay and Ndumbe, but generally many of the spots are kept under wraps as 'secret reef and beach breaks' for those willing to explore the region.
+There are some epic and well-known right hand point setups such as Coffee Bay and Ndumbe, but generally many of the spots are kept under wraps as secret reef and beach breaks for those willing to explore the region.

 Good beach breaks in the Durban area include New Pier and North Beach, while heavy reef breaks such as Cave Rock will test even the most experienced surfers in an area known as the Bluff.
 Further north, Umhlanga Rocks, Ballito and Richards Bay are all blessed with consistent waves in the winter months.